top of page

 In 2006, Mattel invited world-renowned jewelry designer Tarina Tarantino to create a line of jewelry and accessories inspired by the iconic Barbie doll.
 Drawing on exquisite vintage artwork, she crafted pieces that seem as though they could be plucked straight from Barbie's own jewelry box.

-A few years later, the brands collaborated once again to release a special Barbie doll as part of the prestigious Gold Label collection.
+In 2008, the brands collaborated once again to release a special Barbie doll as part of the prestigious Gold Label collection.
 Mattel's Bill Greening posted one-of-a-kind dolls with several hairstyle variations and bejeweled Barbie cars to pair with the dolls created for the launch event at Tarantino's Melrose store on his Instagram account.

 Tarina revisited the collaboration on her social media account recently.